fbpx

 Measured Building Surveys

-Measured building surveys can be tailored to suit various requirements, with the type of survey chosen based on the level of detail needed and the intended use of the data.
-The different types of surveys cater to a wide range of projects, from basic renovations to complex structural changes or property developments.
+Property mapping can be tailored to suit various requirements, with the type of survey chosen based on the level of detail needed and the intended use of the data.
+Choosing the right type of dimensional survey ensures that architects, developers and contractors receive the exact information needed for confident decision-making.

 Detailed Measured Surveys Include additional information such as fixtures, fittings, power supply outlets, lighting, and specific internal elements.
 Essential for large-scale refurbishments or complex projects.

 Topographical Surveys Map the surrounding land and landscape features, providing context for developments that may involve external changes.
-Complements measured surveys for projects involving extensions or landscaping.
+Complements measured survey for projects involving extensions or landscaping.

-Measured building surveys in London, or elsewhere, provide the necessary data for architects, engineers, and planners to move forward confidently with a project.
-The choice of survey type will depend on the project’s requirements, ensuring that all relevant details are captured to the appropriate level of detail.
+As-built drawings provide the necessary data for architects, engineers, and planners to move forward confidently with a project.
+The choice and type will depend on the project’s requirements, ensuring that all relevant details are captured to the appropriate level of detail.

-The chief benefits our clients appreciate in our measured building survey service, carried out by one of our professional measured building surveyors, are accuracy, clarity, and both time-and-cost effectiveness.
+The chief benefits our clients appreciate, carried out by one of our professional measured architectural surveyors, are accuracy, clarity, and both time-and cost-effectiveness.

 Accuracy

-Your XP measured building surveyor will use up-to-date, advanced technology to gather extremely accurate measurement data; this includes laser scanning, building information modelling (BIM) and drones.
+Your XP internal building measurements survey will use up-to-date, advanced technology to gather extremely accurate dimensional data; this includes laser scanning, building information modelling (BIM) and drones.

 When the results of this technology are combined, it is possible to quickly construct 2D and 3D representations of the building or structure, in your preferred software’s file format (often Revit or ArchiCad).